Moa Flat: Geography

 Moa Flat is situated in the eastern part of the Clutha District, near the southern fringes of the Central Otago district.
 The area is 20-30 kilometres south of Roxburgh by road.
 The locality is set in the foothills of the southern end of the Southern Alps, with very little flat land to be found.
 The land is used mainly for sheep and beef farming.

 History

 The area originally formed part of large pastoral farming station established in the 1850s.
 Moa Flat Station (sometimes reported as established in 1858) was founded by members of the Chalmers family and later managed or leased by other prominent run-holders.
-In the late 1800's and early 1900's, the property and its station buildings were important elements of the local pastoral economy.
+In the late 1800s and early 1900s, the property and its station buildings were important elements of the local pastoral economy.

 Some historic station buildings associated with the early settlement and operation of the station are classed as a Category 2 Historic Place.

 During the late 20th century and leading up to the present day, the area located in and around Moa flat has since broken up into many individual farms and stations, owned privately.
 The farms in the area are generally sheep and beef farms in connection to the meat industry in New Zealand.